saidulIslam1602/MaritimeIQ_Platform/docs/guides/RESEARCH_GROUP_DEPLOYMENT.md

 # Maritime Platform - Research Group Deployment Guide

 ## Overview
-This guide provides multiple deployment options for the Havila Maritime Platform tailored for research groups with different infrastructure capabilities and requirements.
+This guide provides multiple deployment options for the MaritimeIQ Platform tailored for research groups with different infrastructure capabilities and requirements.

 ## Deployment Options Summary